Sudocod3r/wifihacker_script/README.md

   - If `hcxdumptool` or `hcxpcaptool` installation fails, ensure their Git repositories are accessible.
 - **Rebooting**:
   - If the system reboots, you must re-run the script to complete all steps.
-  - If the script doesn't continue after a reboot, ensure you're in the correct directory and try running it again.
+  - If the script doesn't continue after a reboot, remove lines 1-11 from kali_wifite_dependancies_ALFA_Drivers, and ensure you're in the correct directory and try running it again.
+  - Run one command at a time or update, upgrade, and reboot if script fails
 ## Contributing
-If you encounter issues or have suggestions for improving the script, feel free to open an issue or submit a pull request in this repository.
+If you encounter issues or have suggestions for improving the script, feel free to open an issue or submit a pull request in this repository :)

-## License
-Specify the license for your repository.
-For example, you might use the MIT license, allowing others to use and modify your script with attribution.